 Newark, NJ 07102

-Thank you to the Gatrell Gant Foundation for Cultural Guardianship for allowing the use of the Jerry Gant, Crossing Paths image for the special edition stickers.
+Thank you to the Gartrell Gant Foundation for Cultural Guardianship for allowing the use of the Jerry Gant, Crossing Paths image for the special edition stickers.

 Thank you.